 Why is this man smiling?
 Photo by Jayne Kamin-Oncea-USA TODAY Sports

 When he was 43 years old, Steve Carlton believed that he could still get major league hitters out.
 There were reasons for him to believe this and it was by no means the most implausible thing that Steve Carlton believed.
-But while we can assume that Carlton still probably believes that the United Nations and a secret cabal of Jewish financiers control the world's weather or whatever, Major League hitters made it impossible for Carlton to persist in his belief that he could still get the world's best baseball players out even as he entered his early-middle forties.
+But while we can assume that Carlton still probably believes that the United Nations and a secret cabal of Jewish financiers control the world's weather or whatever, Major League hitters made it impossible for Carlton to persist in that belief.
 He faced 54 hitters that year and 26 of them reached base; 19 of them scored.
 And that was it, until it was time to be inducted to the Hall of Fame.

 Manny Ramirez will join Carlton and a diverse assortment of other driven weirdo baseball geniuses in Cooperstown as soon as the Baseball Writers Association of America decides he's been sufficiently humbled.
 This is Ramirez's first year on the ballot; his last Major League at-bat came during a brief and Carlton-ishly dreary stint in Tampa, during which Ramirez went 1-for-17, then retired rather than serving the 100-game suspension he'd received for a positive PED test during spring training.
 On Monday, the Kochi Fighting Dogs of Japan's independent Shikoku Island League Plus announced on their official website that they had reached an agreement with "Mr. Manny Ramirez (Manuel Aristides Ramirez) who was active in Boston Red Sox etc." If Ramirez does indeed join the Fighting Dogs, he will play most of next season at the age of 45.